Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 On the contrary, the keyword “blogger outreach“, is much broader:

-And you can note that these users are likely conducting an initial exploration on the topic of blogger outreach.
+And you can notice that these users are likely conducting an initial exploration on the topic of blogger outreach.

 It might be a while before they are ready to search for software to assist with their blogger outreach tactics.